Gluten Free Carrot Cake Cupcakes

 For the Cupcakes:

-• Preheat oven to 350F.
-Prepare two muffin tins (with 12 wells each) with cupcake liners.
+• Preheat oven to 350°F. Line two 12-cup muffin tins with cupcake liners.
 Set aside.

-• In a large bowl, beat together granulated sugar and eggs for 2 minutes, until thoroughly combined and light in color.
+• In a large bowl, beat together 1 1/2 cups (300 g) granulated sugar and 3 (150 g) large eggs for 2 minutes with an electric mixer, until the mixture is light in color and well combined.

-• Add in the oil, applesauce, vanilla and apple cider vinegar.
-Mix until combined.
+• Add the 1/2 cup (109 g) vegetable oil, 1/2 cup (125 g) unsweetened applesauce, 2 teaspoons pure vanilla extract, and 1 teaspoon apple cider vinegar.
+Mix until smooth and combined.

-• In a medium bowl, combine gluten free flour blend, baking powder, baking soda, cinnamon, ginger, nutmeg, cloves and salt.
-Whisk to combine.
+• In a medium bowl, whisk together 1 1/2 cups (210 g) gluten free flour blend, 1/2 Tablespoon baking powder, 1 teaspoon baking soda, 2 teaspoons ground cinnamon, 2 teaspoons ground ginger, 1 teaspoon ground nutmeg, 1/4 teaspoon ground cloves, and 1/2 teaspoon kosher salt.

-• Gradually add the dry ingredients to the wet ingredients, stirring in between, until no steaks of white remain.
+• Gradually add the dry ingredients to the wet ingredients, mixing between each addition, until no streaks of flour remain.
+Don’t overmix.

-• Bake at 350F for 18-22 minutes, until a toothpick inserted into the center of the cupcake comes out clean.
-Remove from the oven and let cool completely on a wire rack.
+• Bake at 350°F for 18-22 minutes, until a toothpick inserted into the center of a cupcake comes out clean.
+Remove from the oven and let cool completely on a wire rack before frosting.

 For the Cream Cheese Frosting:

-• Gradually add in the powdered sugar, a little at a time, and mix on low speed until incorporated.
-Add 3 to 4 cups in total, until your desired consistency is reached.
+• Gradually add 3 cups (360 g) powdered sugar, a little at a time, mixing on low speed after each addition.
+Add 3 to 4 cups total, until you reach your desired consistency.
+The frosting should be thick and smooth.

-• Frost the cupcakes using a knife or create a rosette on top of each cupcake using a pastry bag and 1M pastry tip.
+• Frost the cooled cupcakes using a knife or pipe rosettes on top using a pastry bag with a 1M tip.

-• Serve immediately.
-Keep leftovers stored in the refrigerator in an airtight container for up to 4 days or in the freezer for up to 3 months.
+• Serve immediately or store in the refrigerator.
+Keep leftovers in an airtight container in the refrigerator for up to 4 days or in the freezer for up to 3 months.

 Nutrition